 One of the most challenging animals to trap for Nuisance Wildlife Trappers are the predators.
 Coyotes are smart and cunning.
-Before you do anything which could be considered as educating (training) the coyote to avoid traps, please call us simply to discuss your situation.
+Before you do anything which to educate (train) the coyotes to avoid traps, please call us simply to discuss your situation.

 COYOTE SIGHTINGS DURING THE DAY

-- If sighted, make noise.
+- If you see a coyote, make lots of noise to scare them.
 Don’t just observe them and quietly walk away.
 Throw stuff at them and make them maintain their level of fear of humans.
-However, it is inevitable that they will become desensitized to this type of hazing as well.
-A coyote that loses it’s fear quickly becomes a nuisance and needs to be trapped.

-- Advise anyone with small breed dogs to walk them on a leash at night.
-Even if the yard is fenced…a coyote can scale a fence with ease.
+- Advise anyone with small-breed dogs to walk them on a leash at night.
+A coyote can easily scale a 6 ft fence.
 If in doubt, search on YouTube “coyote jumping fence and stealing dog”.
 Sad!

 - Keep domestic cats in at night.
 Don’t let them roam the neighborhood.
 Coyotes & Cars rival for the #1 spot for the reason “missing cat” signs get posted in neighborhoods.

-- If you have an over-abundance of any rodent.
-It will draw in coyote like a magnet.
+- If you have an overabundance of any rodent.
+It will draw in coyotes like a magnet.
 Mother nature always brings balance… Coyotes & foxes punch the numbers down.

 - Don’t leave animal food outside.

-- Feral cat feeding… not only does it throw off (decimate) the bird balance it also attracts coyote.
+- Feral cat feeding… not only does it throw off (decimate) the bird population it also attracts coyotes.